 Hybrid cars combine advantages of both the systems.
 It can switch between electric motors and IC engines, which allows the car to give a much higher efficiency than that of any other systems.
 Efficiency of a typical hybrid vehicle is around 48-60%.
 This is nearly 30% greater than the efficiency of a typical fuel driven car.

 Another major advantage is the accelerating the speed of these cars.
 The maximum amount of energy is consumed while getting the car to start.
 But due to the presence of high torque electric motors, the efficiency of this process is increased, leading to better acceleration.
 The Toyota Prius can go from 0 to 60 mph in 10 seconds.
 These are much better numbers than any IC engine driven car.

-Current Research – Hybrid Electric Vehicle
+Current Research – Which is the best Hybrid Car

 Hybrid cars are in their development and improvement phase.
 Research is going-on to develop better component materials for hybrid cars, as the mechanical parameters for these systems are different from those in regular cars.